nicktaras/extraction/README.md

 ## Have fun!

-Edit the code as you like, change the rules up, save some aliens.
+Edit the code as you like, change the rules up, change the assets, enjoy.